Galatians 5:13 (ESV)

 What good would such a fence do?

-Some thought that it was the best thing invented for dogs.
-A wire was hidden in the ground, carried a signal transmitted to a small electrical device attached to the collar of your dog.
-If your dog came near the invisible fence, it would hear a warning beep.
+We used to think that it was the best thing invented for our dog.
+A wire, hidden in the ground, carried a signal transmitted to a small electrical device attached to the collar of our dogs.
+If our dog came near the invisible fence, it would hear a warning beep.
 If it continued on its trajectory, it would be zapped by a small electrical pulse.

 I'm sure glad I don't have to wear one of those!

-But it's true that if the dog stays within the boundaries of his designated kingdom, he remains not only free, but also "zap free"!
+But it's true that if the dog stays within the boundaries of their designated kingdom, they remain not only free, but also "zap free"!
 Utter freedom within the margins!

-But our dog was always looking to the other side of the invisible fence.
-To Pongo, our Dalmatian, the grass was greener on the other side and where he was sure he would find freedom.
+But one of our dog's was always looking to the other side of the invisible fence.
+To him the grass was greener and where she was sure she would find freedom.
 He was sure that's where he belonged.
-At times we see him turn completely green with envy.
-Not a pretty picture for a dog!

 Are we any better?